DimZarifopoulos/Fuzzy-Expert-System-for-Student-Performance-Evaluation/README.md

---- *Developed as an individual project for the MSc in Informatics for the 2025 academic year. .*
+*Developed as an individual project for the MSc in Informatics during the 2025 academic year.*